-34.1.4 Exemptions from the limitations:

-- In cross country, indoor, and outdoor track, MIAA approved interstate competitions after the MIAA sponsored state tournaments will not count toward the maximum number of competitions permitted within the season. - Approved participation in tournaments sponsored by the Council of New England Secondary School Principals' Associations. - Approved participation in National Competitions that are sanctioned by NFHS and MIAA. - The post season league/district tournament championship game will be exempt from the maximum game limit number of each sport. - 34.2 The number of events per week in cross country may be two duals and one multischool event or two multi-school events and one dual meet; in indoor and outdoor track, two duals and one multi-school event are permitted. - 34.3 Skiing shall be considered a single sport with two recognized disciplines (Nordic and Alpine).
+- To obtain Exclusionary Status, an application must be submitted and approved by the MIAA Board of Directors.
+If granted, the status remains valid for two years.
+After the two-year approval expires, schools will need to reapply. - 34.1.3 Exemptions from the limitations: - In cross country, indoor, and outdoor track, MIAA approved interstate competitions after the MIAA sponsored state tournaments will not count toward the maximum number of competitions permitted within the season. - Approved participation in tournaments sponsored by the Council of New England Secondary School Principals' Associations. - Approved participation in National Competitions that are sanctioned by NFHS and MIAA. - The post season league/district/vocational tournament championship game will be exempt from the maximum game limit number of each sport.
+These tournaments must conclude before the start of the MIAA postseason tournaments. - 34.2 The number of events per week in cross country may be two duals and one multischool event or two multi-school events and one dual meet; in indoor and outdoor track, two duals and one multi-school event are permitted. - 34.3 Skiing shall be considered a single sport with two recognized disciplines (Nordic and Alpine).
 The maximum number of competitions per season and per week remains as listed above.
 Whether student-athletes remain committed to one discipline or choose to participate in both, they remain limited to no more than three events per week. - 34.4 A week shall run from Sunday through Saturday for all sports. - 34.5 Member schools may exceed the above designated number of competitions per week when game postponements dictate exceeding the above number. - 34.6 Schedule Commitment Deadlines for each season are published in the Sport limitations sheet.
 Schools must adhere to the maximum number of competitions allowed per week and per season in each sport and submit this information via the MIAA scheduling system by these seasonal deadlines. - Placeholder games must be entered on the schedule for regular-season contests, including tournaments, that are played before the cutoff date and for which an opponent has not been determined.
 The Opponent for such games must be listed as "TBA" for each of these games. - Leagues/conferences/regions may hold end of the regular-season tournaments, approved by the Board of Directors, as part of their committed schedules.